LaunchMenu-archive/LaunchMenu-v1/README.md

 * [ ] DynaCOM.JS
 * [ ] DynaDll.JS - 50%?
 * [ ] Use Enigma Virtual Box to package electron app to pure .exe file - http://enigmaprotector.com/en/aboutvb.html
+* [ ] Implement .lmf file auto-executables.
+LMF files will be reditected to a BAT file (or maybe a small exe?).
+It will inject the script's path into a named pipe:

+CMD commands (Setting lmf as auto-executable file): assoc .lmf=LaunchMenu ftype LaunchMenu="path\to\lminject.bat" "%%1"

+BAT file command for script injection: type %1 >\\.\pipe\lm_inject

+lmf file's code will be injected to the pipe.
+Here they will be read by the program.